What is a dental implant?

 Cerec Cad Cam Technology

 At Lentini Dental, we use state-of-the-art CEREC technology to create the artificial tooth (a crown) that will be attached to the implant post.
-CEREC is a highly durable material that can be precisely made to fit your mouth perfectly and match your existing tooth colour.
+CEREC enables a highly durable material to be milled that can be precisely made to fit your mouth perfectly and match your existing tooth colour.
 With the help of CEREC technology, our dentist can create crowns by computerised software in a single appointment, decreasing the time you need to spend at the dentist.

 The dentist has complete control of the shape, contour and fit of your crown, leading to greater comfort and precision.
 CEREC crowns are strong, durable and metal-free, and because the dentist will take a digital impression of your tooth, there is no need for nasty-tasting and messy impression materials to be used.
 Your crown will be created and fitted quickly and with no fuss – leaving you free to enjoy the results sooner.